MischaU8/yumyum/modelling/model-a-beveled-star_AOjACJoC0cs.md

 Uploaded: 2023-05-03

-yum yum Floyd here with a quick look at modeling a beveled star in plasticity activate the regular polygon tool and create a 10-sided curve at the origin by holding down the shift key and using the
+yum yum Floyd here with a quick look at modeling a beveled star in Plasticity activate the regular polygon tool and create a 10-sided curve at the origin by holding down the shift key and using the